denismaua/kpu-pp/README.md

 INSTALLATION
 ------------

-Go to directory src/ and type make to compile.
+Go to directory src/ and type `make` to compile.
 The executables will be stored in the directory bin/

 USAGE
 -----

 Typing

-  `bin/mpu`
+  `bin/solve_limid`

-from the project main directory will run show usage on how to run kPU.
+from the project main directory will show usage on how to run kPU.
+This command reads limids in a special format described in next section.

-The chain diagrams used in the experiments in the paper are in the compressed file chain.tar.gz inside the directory limids.

-The command above reads limids in a special format described next.

 FILE FORMAT
 -----------